shernee/CMPE256_SentimentAnalysis/README.md

 #### Shared drive link for datasets and pickle files
 https://drive.google.com/drive/u/0/folders/0ALpX1C2y3qFZUk9PVA

-Project Artifacts - Presentation, Demo video and Porject Report can be found in the Info folder.
+Project Artifacts - Presentation, Demo video and Project Report can be found in the Info folder.